 Significantly more people than previously estimated are living with multiple sclerosis (MS) in Northern Ireland, according to new research.

-There are an estimated 4,830 people living with MS in Northern Ireland, with four newly diagnosed every week.
+An estimated 4,830 people are living with MS here, with four newly diagnosed every week.

 Across the UK more than 130,000 people are living with MS - over 20% more than previously thought.

-This is according to a new estimate based on Public Health England data, published by the MS Society.
+This is according to a new estimate published by the MS Society.

-The society said the “relentless, painful and disabling” condition damages the body’s nerves, which makes it harder for people to do everyday things, like walk, talk, eat and think.
+It makes it harder for people to do everyday things like walk, talk and eat.

-David Galloway, director of MS Society Northern Ireland, said the new figures confirm what his organisation already suspected, and urged Health Minister Robin Swann to act to increase neurologist numbers.
+David Galloway of MS Society NI said it confirmed what his organisation already suspected, and urged Health Minister Robin Swann to act to increase neurologist numbers.